nanvel/blog/2013/07/django-haystack-example.md

 ![Search with haystack](search_example.png)

 This article was entitled 'Django + haystack + whoosh simple example project' yesterday.
-But after I tried to use whoosh on amvhub.com, it turned out that it has few nasty sides:
+But after I tried to use whoosh on `amvhub.com`, it turned out that it has a few nasty sides:

 - SpellChecker class was removed from latest version of whoosh but haystack still needs it.
 Switching to ```whoosh==2.4``` solves the problem.
 - ```update_index``` causes adding repeating entries to SearchQuerySet.
 And I didn't found a way how to it.
 There is ticket in whoosh issues tracker: [https://bitbucket.org/mchaput/whoosh/issue/97/search-index-contains-a-lot-of-duplicates](https://bitbucket.org/mchaput/whoosh/issue/97/search-index-contains-a-lot-of-duplicates).